A heartfelt thanks goes out today to my dear artist friend Frank Haines, who sent me his latest book, aptly titled, Frank Exchanges.

 We're happy to announce the launch of the new ZEENA Art webpage and blog.

 ZEENA Art is the only authorized blog focusing exclusively on the artwork, and mysticism of Zeena Schreck.
 Her artwork and writings stem from lifetime experience within magical, pagan, shamanistic, and tantric traditions.
 Here, we will focus exclusively on Zeena's art, music, writings and news of coming events and seminars, including upcoming teaching dates.

-For Zeena's backstory and archival material, please refer to our parent page at www.zeena.eu and the Zeena Schreck Wikipedia listing.
+For Zeena's backstory and archival material, please refer to the Zeena Schreck Wikipedia listing.

 We'll continue to manage and post to Zeena's official Facebook page, But because Facebook's reach is so unreliable, we recommend subscribing to this blog, to be sure you get all of our posts.

 We thank all of you who have been following Zeena's work through her official website, Facebook page and YouTube Channel, and we hope you enjoy this new addition to the Zeena media magic!

 All best wishes from Zeena and the ZEENA Art admins, Thomas and Mike.